-Education in Uganda - An Overview
+Education System in Uganda

 The education system in Uganda comprises of 7 years of primary education, 6 years of secondary education comprising 4 years of lower secondary education and 2 years of upper secondary education, and 3 to 5 years of post secondary education.

 The present system of education in Uganda was established in 1960s.
 In the school year 1999, about 6 million pupils were enrolled in primary schools; this shows a clear improvement, as enrollment in primary schools in 1986 was only 2 million.
 Only 40% primary school children join secondary school.
 There is arrangement of 3-year technical school for providing education at lower secondary level.

 - 2 year Primary Teacher College (PTC) courses;